chaturay/serverless-artillery/README.md

 ### Serverless Framework
 - The [Serverless Framework](https://serverless.com) makes managing (deploying/updating/removing) cloud assets easy.
-- It translates a `yaml` file to a the deployable assets of the target cloud provider (like AWS).
+- It translates a `yaml` file to deployable assets of the target cloud provider (like AWS).
 - Serverless-artillery uses it to manage required assets to your cloud account.

 ### Artillery.io